DataJuggler/TransparencyMaker/README.md

 You can use all of the above values in your queries to manipulate your image.

-I have to run to Starbucks and walk my doc, docs will be finished today (Thanksgiving in the US).
+I have to run to Starbucks and walk my dog, docs will be finished today (Thanksgiving in the US).